MuGdxy/muda/docs/MainPage.md

 buffer3d.copy_to(host);
 ```

 The old data will be safely kept if you resize a 2D or 3D buffer.
 If you don't want to keep the old data, use `.clear()` before your `.resize()`.
-An example of resizing a 2D buffer is shown below.
+The result of the above chain of 2D buffer resizing is shown below.

 <img src="img/buffer2d_resize.svg" alt="buffer2d_resize" style="zoom: 80%;" />

 ## Viewer In Kernel

-MUDA **Viewers** provide safe inner-kernel memory access, which checks all input to make sure access does not go out of range and does not dereference a null pointer.
+MUDA **Viewers** provide safe inner-kernel memory access, which checks all input to ensure access does not go out of range and does not dereference a null pointer.
 If something goes wrong, they report the debug information as much as possible and trap the kernel to prevent further errors.
 Don't forget to fill the `kernel_name()` and `name()` out.

 ```cpp
 DeviceVar<int> single;